syntaxtic/connect-four-game/README.md

  **Questions asked during the interview**:
  - How to make it 3-player?
  - How to add an undo button?
- - How to efficiently organize data id the board was huge?
+ - How to efficiently organize data if the board was huge?